 General and Program Specific Requirements for Literacy

-All literacy programs shall lead to a master’s or higher degree and must require the candidate to have completed the requirements for an initial classroom teaching certificate in another certificate title, as a pre-requisite for admission.
+All literacy programs shall lead to a master’s or or higher, and must require the candidate to have completed the requirements for an initial classroom teaching certificate in another certificate title, as a pre-requisite for admission.

 The program shall include the following: